frankverhoeven/fv-code-highlighter/readme.txt

 == Changelog ==

 For more details on changes, please visit the [WordPress Trac](http://plugins.trac.wordpress.org/log/fv-code-highlighter/ "FV Code Highlighter on WordPress Trac").

+= 2.0.4 =

+* Fix: The copy-icon is now loaded correct.

 = 2.0.3 =